MScBiomedicalInformatics/MSIB32500/lectures/lecture6.md

 ![PCA](https://raw.githubusercontent.com/MScBiomedicalInformatics/MSIB32500/master/cheatsheets/PCA.png)

 The PCA plot shows samples that belong to the same group in similar color.
-Note WT samples are represented in Red and KO samples in SkyBlue.

 ##9.
 Encapsulating the processing steps